ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1909-01-15-ithaca-daily-journal" "500" /%}}
 {{% fig "1913-12-06-ithaca-daily-journal" "500" /%}}

+Hannah died 25 Feb 1917, and the funeral was held the following Wednesday in the Mills home.

+{{% fig "1917-03-20-ithaca-journal" "500" /%}}

-Emily, Edward, and Hannah are mentioned in the diaries of George Jansen.
+Emily, along with Edward and Hannah, are mentioned in the diaries of George Jansen.
 George notes in a number of entries throughout the years that he did odd jobs for Emily, such as painting her home and the store as well as planting her garden.

-{{% fig "1917-02-23-George-Jansen" "800" /%}}

-Two days after that entry, Hannah dies.

-{{% fig "1917-03-20-ithaca-journal" "500" /%}}

 {{% fig "1917-03-21-George-Jansen" "800" /%}}
 {{% fig "1917-05-16-George-Jansen" "800" /%}}